3rd Annual Indigenous Female Hockey Jamboree

 The schedule is currently being planned.
 Updates will be provided here as we get progress.

-• Aboriginal Coaching Module: Hoping to have it split over Thursday, September 3rd and Friday, September 4th
+- Aboriginal Coaching Module: We are planning to have it split over the evenings of Thursday, September 3rd and Friday, September 4th

 BC Hockey Indigenous Officiating Clinics